meteocat/pymica/docs/source/ems_tutorial_4.rst

     residuals_int = 'id3d'

-Now, we have initializated the three parameters that are common for the interpolation process that will be described below, either with or without clusters.
+Now, we have initialized the three parameters that are common for the interpolation process that will be described below, either with or without clusters.